ralic/NPU-CS501/README.md

 # NPU-CS501

-These are homework from NPU CS501 Advanced Structured Programming and Algorithms
+These are homework for NPU CS501 Advanced Structured Programming and Algorithms